davidcmoulton/decodeuri/_posts/2017-11-17-building-a-pattern-library-for-scholarly-publishing.md

 ## Deciding on an approach

 ### Design systems and Atomic Design
-During the design phase I had many constructive conversations with the designer, including prototyping some ideas to help decide on an overall approach to various things.
+During the design phase, I had many constructive conversations with the designer, including prototyping some ideas to help decide on an overall approach to various things.
 He decided we needed a design system in order to retain both flexibility and design coherence not only for the initial build, but for what we might want to create in the future.

 Building a design system requires a modular, hierarchical approach, and this approach is well supported by using a pattern library.
-Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) principles are a natural fit with the designer's concept for the design system, and so we chose atomic design as the mental model for our new site design.
+Brad Frost's [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/) principles are a natural fit with the designer's concept for the design system, and so we chose Atomic Design as the mental model for our new site design.

 Atomic Design considers reusable, composable design patterns in a hierarchy described in terms of `atoms`, `molecules`, and `organisms`.
 An `atom` is the smallest unit of the design system, for example a button or a link.
 A more complex `molecule` pattern may be composed by assembling a collection of `atom`-level patterns, for example a teaser within a listing.
-An `organism` is more complex again, and may comprise a number of included `atoms` and `molecules`.
+An `organism` is more complex again and may comprise a number of included `atoms` and `molecules`.
 We discovered that it's not really worth trying to impose a strict hierarchy to distinguish `molecules` from `organisms`.
-Whilst trying generally to maintain the distinction that `organisms` are a higher order pattern than `molecules`, it's okay for `molecules` to contain other `molecules` as well as `atoms`, and for `organisms` to contain `organisms` as well as lower-order patterns.
-With only 3 hierarchy levels to play with, we found we got most benefit from a pragmatic interpretation of the atomic design hierarchy.
+Whilst trying generally to maintain the distinction that `organisms` are a higher-order pattern than `molecules`, it's okay for `molecules` to contain other `molecules` as well as `atoms`, and for `organisms` to contain `organisms` as well as lower-order patterns.
+With only 3 hierarchy levels to play with, we found we got most benefit from a pragmatic interpretation of the Atomic Design hierarchy.

 ### PatternLab
-Having decided on atomic design, we chose Brad Frost's [PatternLab](http://patternlab.io/) as the natural tool to deliver it.
+Having decided on Atomic Design, we chose Brad Frost's [PatternLab](http://patternlab.io/) as the natural tool to deliver it.
 PatternLab uses [mustache templating](http://mustache.github.io/) and provides a web interface to display the patterns next to the markup that defines them, along with any optional annotations you may wish to supply.
 Since we started the project, other pattern library candidates have appeared that may have served just as well, for example [Fractal](https://fractal.build/), but they weren't available then; PatternLab was the the best available tool at the time, and it has served us well.

 Useful abilities of PatternLab include:

-- can view the template code and the compiled HTML next to its pattern
+- Can view the template code and the compiled HTML next to its pattern.

-- can annotate a pattern with style-guide level information
+- Can annotate a pattern with style-guide level information.

-- pattern search
+- Pattern search.

-- option to view any PatternLab page without the PatternLab UI in case it's getting in the way
+- Option to view any PatternLab page without the PatternLab UI in case it's getting in the way.

-- can break down atomic design levels to group patterns of a particular type within a level.
+- Can break down Atomic Design levels to group patterns of a particular type within a level.
 This can make it easier to track down a pattern on the file system; for example, the `molecules` patterns might be grouped like this:

 ```
 molecules